finos/legend-engine/legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/README.md

     "directories" : ["."]
   },
 ```
-The welcomeFileDirectory specifies the directory where the welcome file should be loaded from/stored to allowing you to keep multiple welcome files and load as needed.
-Note only one welcome file is loaded at startup.
+The welcomeFileDirectory specifies the directory where the welcome file should be loaded from/stored to allowing you to keep multiple welcome files on your local file system and choose via configuration which one to use.
-The directories folder specifies the location to search for code repositories.
-This directory is traversed and all code repositories are loaded in mutable state allowing you to make edits.
+The directories folder specifies locations to search for code repositories.
+These directories are traversed and all code repositories are loaded in an editable state.
-By default this location is the current directory in which the Pure IDE Light is executed from.
+If no directories are specified this defaults to the current directory in which the Pure IDE Light process is executed from.

 If you specify a specific extension folder (for example legend-engine-xts-java) then the code repositories under this folder will be loaded as mutable *and* all its required dependencies too.
 All other modules will be loaded via the class loader mechanism (and hence not editable).

 #### Specifying required repositories to load
-You can further control which repositories are loaded in mutable state by using the requiredRepositories configuration:
+You can limit the IDE from loading all classpath repositories dynamically found by the service loader by using the requiredRepositories configuration.
+This will load only the repositories specified and any required dependencies needed.

 ```
   "requiredRepositories" : ["core_external_language_java"]